mysterypaint/MML2ASM-Pokemon-Crystal-/README.md

 http://forums.famitracker.com/viewtopic.php?t=610 (To write your music in FamiTracker and convert it to a readable MIDI, using Namco for the Wave Channel) https://github.com/loveemu/petitemm (To convert the MIDI to MML syntax)

-Special thanks:
-pigdevil2010: Provided info about pokecrystal disassembly's commands and GB noise bank reference
+Special thanks to pigdevil2010 for providing info about pokecrystal disassembly's commands and GB noise bank reference.
-sirocyl: Advice for tempo/rhythm algorithms